-It has been another couple weeks but we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
-This week’s two feedstocks are Hemp Oil & High IV and Low IV Hepar.
+In this post we are going to continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+The feedstocks we are looking into are Hemp Oil & High IV and Low IV Hepar.
 Here is a link to the main page of feedstocks we have examined so far.

 As a reminder B20 Biodiesel (B20 stands for 20% biodiesel and 80% petroleum diesel) is the drop in solution for reduced emissions in today’s modern diesel engines.
 To understand some of the alternate feedstocks that can be used for biodiesel, we are examining a report that Renewable Energy Group (REG) produced in 2009.
 All certificates of analysis and results are for B100.

 Hemp seed oil comes from the plant Cannabis sativa and contains significant amounts of linolenic acid.
 The hemp oil in this study was sourced out of Canada and these seeds have an oil content of 33 percent.

 “Industrial hemp includes Cannabis plants and plant parts, of any variety, that contains 0.3% tetrahydrocannabinol (THC) or less in the leaves and flowering heads.

 Industrial hemp also includes the derivatives of industrial hemp plants and plant parts.
 These do not include the flowering parts or the leaves.